PeterHickman/adventures_in_permutations/README.md

 So I wrote a quick test program and to generate all the permutation of 12 elements by merging two sets of 6 permutations worked and only took 4.45637037 seconds!
 Which is somewhat slower than the 0.76926550 seconds that it took before but it worked and despite being slower has a significant advantage in that we can now split the work out to as many cpus / cores we can get our hands on.
 We can also stop processing and restart as we wish

+When looking at 20 cities (merging two sets of 10 permutations) to calculate the TSP a single work unit took 6h 17m and there are 362,880 work units.
+Which would take 260 years doing one work unit at a time.
+Or 21 years because I can run 12 work units at once (12 cores).
+If I co-opt my other computer we are down to 9 years (another 16 cores).
+More hardware = quicker results!!!!

+So success of sorts, it can be done but is still a lot of work